 The main issue with outsourcing lies with choosing your freelancer or partner business carefully.
 If you’re trusting them with company information or an important project, you need to make sure they’re reliable and can deliver.
 Read plenty of prior testimonials and speak to them about working together on a trial basis.
 Most good freelancers will expect this and welcome it.

 In addition, it’s easy to tell if an employee isn’t pulling their weight, as you see them in the office every day.
 You need to have good, open and constant communication with your chosen company or freelancer to make sure there’s no disconnects or misunderstandings which could cause a project to derail.
 Be clear about deadlines and establish where everyone stands from the start, as it isn’t always so clear without the hierarchical structure of an office.

-As a full-service graphics and design agency in Surrey, Clever Marketing are the perfect partner to outsource your print, web design or digital marketing needs.
-Just call 020 3146 4341 to see what we can do for you.
+As a full-service digital agency serving London and the home counties (Hampshire, Berkshire and Surrey), Clever Marketing are the perfect partner to outsource your print, web design or digital marketing needs.